katpavan/katpavan.github.io/index.md

 layout: home
 ---

+Hey, I'm Pavan.
 I write checks for people to build companies and to save animals.

 Here's my portfolio: